pluggdapps/tayra/sphinxdoc/source/template_layout.rst

 ``this`` object is more or less equivalend to python's ``self`` object that gets implicitly passed to every object method.
-When a template-script is part of an inheritance chaing, ``this`` will always refer to the last, or the bottom-most, template-script, which is page.ttl.
+When a template-script is part of an inheritance chaing, ``this`` will always refer to the last, or the bottom-most, template-script which is `page.ttl`.
 When a template-script is not part of an inheritance chain ``this`` is same as ``local``.

 When ever an attribute is referred on ``this`` object, it will walk through